Tknott95/F4Playground/f4pg/README.md

 # f4pg
  F4 Playground - many modules/apps in one to bring into other apps.

+ @NOTES
+ - will load in bips on create then go through another page explaining to then fire at the recover page (mabe fdynamic title via constructor for illusion of diff page).
+This will onboard into the app.

  @IMPORTANT
  - hero widget for animating acorss pages with same iimage (opening a val in a list for example)
  - play withi this hero widget as it creates clean animations